smanyam1/test-repo/README.md

-# test-repo
+# Test Repo
-A simple test for using github
+A simple test for using github and desktop app